hsf-training/hsf-training-cicd-github/index.md

 ---
 layout: lesson
-title: Introduction
 root: .  # Is the only page that doesn't follow the pattern /:path/index.html
 permalink: index.html  # Is the only page that doesn't follow the pattern /:path/index.html
 ---
 {% include gh_variables.html %}

-GitHub is a version control distributed git platform used for code hosting and collaboration.
-Yet it can be used to automatically run the hosted code on Github's servers via GitHub Actions.
+GitHub is a distributed git platform used for code hosting and collaboration.
+It can also be used to automatically run the hosted code on Github's servers via GitHub Actions.
 Actions are workflow automation scripts.
 We'll learn how to develop on to make our code robust to errors, preserved, and reproducible.

 The aim of this module is to:
 - explore what it means to build a CI/CD workflow